M3lbz/foundryvtt-twitch-bot/README.md

 ## Features ##
 ### Chat
-All chats from any monitored twich channel are whispered to the GM
+All chats from any monitored twich channel are whispered to the GM.
+(Soon to be toggleable)

 ### Polls
 Set up Polls by creating a macro with the wollowing: